obalderes/project1-pd7/7UP/README.md

 * Started some basic styling -ZZ
 * added SCHEMA.md -IO
 * datastorage.py is basically done!
 Now just a few more minor methods (get top ranked per question, ect) -IO
+* datastorage.py has been done for a while now, along with all the templates (though one got deleted?).
+Up with datastorage buddy Raymond trying to get apple.py to work, but enocuntering various issues involving (among other things) variables without assigned values, a lack of apple.py->template interaction. -IO

 ## Outline: ##